MicrosoftDocs/azure-docs/articles/private-5g-core/provision-sims-azure-portal.md

 ## Manually provision a SIM

-In this step, you'll enter provisioning values for your SIMs directly into the Azure portal.
+Complete this step if you want to enter provisioning values for your SIMs directly into the Azure portal.
+Otherwise, skip to [Provision SIMs using a JSON file](#provision-sims-using-a-json-file).

 1. In **Add SIMs** on the right, use the information you collected in [Collect the required information for your SIMs](#collect-the-required-information-for-your-sims) to fill out the fields for one of the SIMs you want to provision.
 You can set **SIM policy** to **None** if you don't want to assign a SIM policy to the SIM at this point.
 1. Set the **SIM group** field to an existing SIM group, or select **Create new** to create a new one.